simondlevy/Hackflight/sim/README.md

 update rate, agree.
 You may have to do this three times.
 <p><li>If the vehicle takes off immediately, make sure your throttle is down by
 raising it slightly and then lowering it all the way down.
 You may also need to wiggle the sticks a little at first for the simulator to detect them.
+Inexpensive clones of controllers like the XBOX360 tend to give a noisy signal (nonzero values when centered).
 </ul>
 <p><li>Press the square stop button at the top of V-REP to stop the simulation.
 </ol>